fletch-r/useZoomImage/README.md

 # useZoomImage

-### Expand images to full screen with cool animation
+### Expand images to full screen with smooth animation

 ## Example